bekhruza2004/sep11-freedom-project/tool/learning-log.md

   }
 }
 ```
 This lets you control exactly what part of your game world is visible.
-The bounds keep the camera from going off-screen, and `centerOn` is handy for focusing on a specific area.
+The bounds keep the camera from going off-screen and `centerOn` is good for focusing on a specific area.

 ### Making the Camera Follow a Player
 * `camera.startFollow(target, ..., lerpX, lerpY)` - makes the camera follow something